Talk to your landlord and negotiate over rent arrears. You may be able to come to some arrangement to pay the arrears you owe and avoid court action.

 Respond to rent arrears letters

 Always read letters and respond to phone calls if your landlord contacts you about your arrears.

-Your landlord may prefer to keep you on as a tenant if the payment problems can be sorted out, as finding a new tenant can be expensive and time-consuming.
+Your landlord may prefer to keep you as a tenant if the payment problems can be sorted out.

 Your landlord could start eviction proceedings against you if you don't try to come to an agreement.